 This CEADPP will primarily develop how the two commodities respond to their own unique field requirement, both in regular daily operations and in escalating incident situations.
-To facilitate emergency response to the incidents, the company emergency response plans will utilize the Federal Government mandated and proven ICS-NIMS management response approach, adapted for critical infrastructure Utility specific needs and situation.
+To facilitate emergency response to the incidents, the company emergency response plans will utilize the California required Standard Emergency Management System (SEMS) and Federal Government mandated and proven ICS-NIMS management response approach, adapted for critical infrastructure Utility specific needs and situation.
 This approach is used ubiquitously nationwide by first responders.
 It will also address how, when an incident affects both commodities simultaneously and requires joint field operations, we will use the ICS-NIMS utility compatible crisis management approach to achieve the priorities, policies, guidance, and incident objectives set by SDG&E executive leadership through the designated Officer-in-Charge.
+This is compatible with and incorporates the State legally required SEMS principles and approach which includes Operational, Regional, and State Operations centers and a designated Master Mutual Aid structure for resources.